MicrosoftDocs/power-platform/power-platform/admin/backup-restore-environments.md

 -   Source env has CMK applied then target environment must have CMK applied.
 Learn more: [Manage your customer-managed encryption key](customer-managed-key.md)

 -   Restoring an environment requires **1 GB capacity** available.
-You might be over, please see [Do we have any database size restriction to take a backup or restore an organization through user interface (UI) or API?](#do-we-have-any-database-size-restriction-to-take-a-backup-or-restore-an-organization-through-user-interface-ui-or-api).
+See [Do we have any database size restriction to take a backup or restore an organization through user interface (UI) or API?](#do-we-have-any-database-size-restriction-to-take-a-backup-or-restore-an-organization-through-user-interface-ui-or-api).

 -   Backup and Restore operations only work with source and target environments must have Dataverse.
 Learn more: [Add a Microsoft Dataverse database](create-database.md)